lewiswatson55/Understanding_Neural_Networks_with_Iris_Dataset/intro_to_nn.md

 Most importantly, we need to load in our IRIS.csv dataset.
 Out of interest, the dataset we are using is public domain and can be found [here](https://www.kaggle.com/datasets/uciml/iris)

-However, the version I'm using has been slightly modified and can be downloaded from my github [here](https://github.com/lewiswatson55/Understanding_Neural_Networks_with_Iris_Dataset/blob/master/IRIS.csv).
+However, the version I'm using has been slightly modified and can be [downloaded from my github here](https://github.com/lewiswatson55/Understanding_Neural_Networks_with_Iris_Dataset/blob/master/IRIS.csv).
+Alternatively, uncomment the last line in the code provided below.

 ### Loading our dataset into a dataframe